pretix/plum/README.md

 ## Security

-If you notice a security problem with this application, please reach out to security@pretix.eu privately instead of opening an issue.
+If you discover a security issue, please contact us at security@pretix.eu and see our [Responsible Disclosure Policy](https://docs.pretix.eu/trust/security/disclosure/) further information.

 ## License